OneMoreJson/LearningJava/README.md

 ### 2021 10 || US09 Challenge

 I do not fully understand the interface part of Java.
 However, I want to try my hand at this challenge before I continue with the instructor’s example.

+#### 1000 || Instructor Example

+Yeah, that attempt to work through the challenger prior to watching the instructor lasted until I realized I HAD NO CLUE WHAT HE WANTED US TO DO.
+Seriously, these challenges are so very vague.
+It might be best to continue with the challenge after I watch his example to get the “oh, that is what you wanted us to do…”

 -----------------------------------------------------------------------------